inno-devops-labs/F23-core-course-labs/app_python/CI.md

     - I am using matrix builds to test my application across different Python versions.
 This practice ensures that our application remains compatible with various Python environments and configurations.
 4. **Docker Image Building:**

-- **Implementation**: Build Docker images in our workflow.
-- **Optimization**: We could optimize Docker image building by using Docker's build cache, multi-stage builds, and triggering image builds only when necessary.

-### Caching Docker Layers

-- **Implementation**: Consider caching Docker layers to save time and reduce the need to rebuild unchanged layers.
-- **Explanation**: Caching Docker layers can speed up the image-building process, particularly for complex images with many layers.

 ### Dependency Management